BCharash/PraiasPortugal/docs/design-journal.md

 Embedding complete Beach objects inside Beach Complexes was considered.

 This was rejected because Beaches are independent real-world entities.
 Storing them independently avoids duplication, allows them to be referenced by multiple datasets, and cleanly separates entities from relationships.

 ## Status

+Accepted

+# DJ002 — Domain Entities are Normalized

+**Date:** 2026-07-29

+## Decision

+Represent each domain concept as an independent entity with its own identity.

+Beach Complexes and Beaches are stored independently and connected through explicit relationships rather than by embedding one inside the other.

+## Motivation

+Beach Complexes and Beaches represent fundamentally different concepts.

+A Beach Complex describes a continuous geographic feature of the coastline, while a Beach represents an individual named public beach with its own facilities, services, and operational characteristics.

+Treating these as independent entities avoids duplication, preserves the identity of each concept, and allows them to evolve independently as the application grows.

+The architecture also follows the principle that entities should be modeled independently from the relationships that connect them.

+## Consequences

+Each Beach has a unique identity independent of its Beach Complex.

+Relationships between Beach Complexes and Beaches are represented explicitly rather than by nesting complete Beach objects.

+This allows future datasets—such as photographs, accessibility information, Blue Flag status, webcams, historical information, environmental monitoring, and user-generated content—to reference Beaches directly without duplicating data.

+The storage mechanism may change over time, but the normalized domain model remains unchanged.

+## Alternatives Considered

+### Nested Beach objects

+Embedding complete Beach objects inside Beach Complexes was considered.

+This approach was rejected because it couples the lifecycle of Beaches to their parent Beach Complex, increases duplication, and makes future relationships with other datasets more difficult.

+## Status